schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 For calculating concentration profiles in chromatographic processes, closed-form analytical solutions are highly desirable because they allow for accurate and fast computations.
 However, such analytical solutions are limited to specific models and rely on restrictive simplifying assumptions.
 For example, the equilibrium model can be solved analytically for the linear isotherm, as well as for the multicomponent Langmuir isotherm {cite}`SchmidtTraub2020`.
-Moreover, Fechtner et al. have demonstrated a semi-analytical approach applicable any implicit isotherm model in the equilibrium model {cite}`Fechtner2017`.
+Moreover, Fechtner et al. have demonstrated a semi-analytical approach applicable to any implicit isotherm model in the equilibrium model {cite}`Fechtner2017`.

 Additionally, even more complex models can be solved analytically when a linear adsorption isotherm is assumed {cite}`Qamar2014,Leweke2021`.
 However, the restrictive assumptions required for these solutions limit their utility as general-purpose modeling tools.